Business Owner Mindset

 By Tim Doyle, Chief Investment Officer, CFP®

-Over the past decade, one of the most fascinating and often misunderstood innovations in the wealth management industry has been the broad acceptance, utilization and growth of ESG investing.
+Over the past decade, one of the most fascinating and often misunderstood innovations in the wealth management and financial services industry has been the broad acceptance, utilization and growth of ESG investing.
 ESG is an acronym that, generally speaking, represents the inclusion of Environmental, Social and Governance considerations when screening and selecting investments, and these considerations tend to focus on topics such as:

 E - Carbon Emissions, Toxic Waste, Water Usage and Clean Air/Water/Land